ethereum/execution-apis/docs/making-changes.md

 The most common path to a newly standardized method is necessity.
 As the protocol changes over time, new types of data become available.
-EIP-2930 necessitated the introduction of `eth_accessList` and EIP-1559 neccesitated `eth_feeHistory`.
+EIP-2930 necessitated the introduction of `eth_accessList` and EIP-1559 necessitated `eth_feeHistory`.

-Therefore, a good question to ask before making a new API proposal is whether or not the method is strictly neccessary.
+Therefore, a good question to ask before making a new API proposal is whether or not the method is strictly necessary.
 Sometimes the answer is yes even without a protocol change.
-For example, `eth_getProof` has been possible since the inital version of Ethereum -- yet, it was only standardized in recent years as demand for the functionality grew.
+For example, `eth_getProof` has been possible since the initial version of Ethereum -- yet, it was only standardized in recent years as demand for the functionality grew.
 Before `eth_getProof`, there was no interface for getting intermediary trie nodes over the API.
-This is a great example of a method that became more neccessary over time.
+This is a great example of a method that became more necessary over time.

 Sometimes efficiency is the basis of necessity.
-If certain patterns of requests becomes popular, it can be adventageous to enshrine the behavior into the API.
+If certain patterns of requests becomes popular, it can be advantageous to enshrine the behavior into the API.

 ### Implementation Complexity